databricks/spark-sklearn/docs/README.md

     $ sudo gem install jekyll bundler
     $ sudo gem install jekyll-redirect-from

+Install the python dependencies necessary for building the docs via:

+    $ pip install -r requirements-docs.txt

 Execute `jekyll build` from the `docs/` directory to compile the site.
 Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.